 Over time, some of those policies have been updated.
-Now, with Disneyland Park and Disney California Adventure Park set to reopen at the end of April, we’re taking a look at Disneyland’s current face mask policies so you can be best prepared when the parks reopen.
+Now, as Disneyland Park and Disney California Adventure Park reopened at the end of April 2021, we’re taking a look at Disneyland’s current face mask policies so you can be best prepared for your visit.
+[PLEASE NOTE: This post has been continually updated with the current face mask policies since it was originally published.]

-When Disney’s California theme parks reopen in just over a month, there will be several health and safety policies in place, which we’ve generally seen implemented in Disney World as well.
-Park Reservations will be required to enter the theme parks, masks will be required, and there will be temperature screenings as well.
+When Disney’s California theme parks reopened, there were several new health and safety policies in place, which we’d generally seen implemented in Disney World as well.
+Park Reservations are required to enter the theme parks, and masks are required.
+(Originally, there were temperature screenings as well; however, those ended on June 15th).

 Let’s break down the mask requirements.